Skip to Content

 Association with Zodiac Signs

-Besides the moon’s phases, you need to know a few more things to prepare a complete lunar gardening calendar.
+Besides the Moon’s phases, you must know a few more things to prepare a lunar gardening calendar.
 According to believers, each zodiac sign is related to particular growing conditions.
-The moon passes through all the 12 zodiac signs during its month-long journey around the earth.
+The Moon passes through all the 12 zodiac signs during its month-long journey around the Earth.

 For the best results, one should consider combining the correct moon phase and the zodiac sign, which can help you help you achieve optimum results for your garden.